Avalanche-Team1-DAO-Kenya/Time-Locked-Savings-Contract/README.md

 # Time-Locked-Savings-Contract
 A savings contract where users deposit funds and withdraw only after the lock period.

-It's use case is to encourage savings and restrict witdrawals unstil a set date by the user.
+It's use case is to encourage savings and restrict witdrawals until a set date by the user.

 **Project Overview**
 This repository contains the Frontend, Backend and Contract for the Pigzy.
 The Main features include: